naikok/symfonytest/README.md

 Requirements:

-This project contains the app and has been built by using symfony 5 and Vue.js for frontend.
+This project contains the app and has been built by using symfony 5 and Vue.js for managing the frontend.

 Docker is required for executing the app.
 Please read the README.md at https://github.com/naikok/symfony-dockerized first for executing and being able to mount and run this app.